equipment & adaptations

 Some of us have found it helpful to visit independent living exhibitions or centres.
 The Red Cross run short term mobility equipment loan services in Hove and Bexhill-on-Sea.
 The Disabled Living Foundation in London is also a good place to visit if you can get there or perhaps one of their Equipment Demonstration Centres is closer to home.
 They have a telephone helpline and their Living Made Easy website has a huge database of equipment and details of where the Equipment Demonstration Centres are.

 There are large-scale annual exhibitions of disability equipment and useful gadgets such as Naidex.
 Dates and venues for these are advertised in print magazines such as Able or online.
 There are also adverts in disability magazines and local newsletters for second-hand equipment, or you can try the Disability Equipment Service as well.

 For buggies and wheelchairs, Brighton & Hove families will go to the Wheelchair and Seating Service at Sussex Rehabilitation Centre at Brighton General Hospital.
 Referral is usually by an occupational therapist or a physiotherapist and you should get an appointment fairly quickly.

-In East Sussex, wheelchairs and buggies are provided by the Millbrook Wheelchair Service who can assess and equip you directly.
-You can contact them for information but you will needed to be referred by a healthcare professional such as a GP, therapist or nurse. http://www.millbrook-healthcare.co.uk/what-we-do/wheelchairs/
+In East Sussex, wheelchairs and buggies are provided by the East Sussex Wheelchair Service by Ross Care which can assess and equip you directly.
+You can contact them for information, but you will need to be referred by a healthcare professional such as a GP, therapist, or nurse.

 Whizz-Kidz is a charity which provides mobility equipment for children (wheelchairs, trikes, buggies).
 They may be able to help if the equipment you feel your child needs is not provided by the Sussex Rehabilitation Centre or Millbrook Healthcare or wish to have additional features such as a rain cover fixed to the wheelchair.
 And if your child needs help and support with using their wheelchair, Go Kids Go run wheelchair skills workshops.